 - In the first book of the Coldfire Trilogy, the Hunter uses coldfire (fae generated blue flames that are as cold as real fire is hot) to cleanse Senzei's gangrenous wound.

 - Similarly to the above, the dragon Firedrake demonstrates that his firebreath, which is also blue, actually heals people instead of burning them in the book Dragon Rider by Cornelia Funke.

-- How Mackenzie Calhoun of the Star Trek: New Frontier series by Peter David got his facial scar.
-Self-cauterization while seriously injured and lying alone in the desert with a laser welder no less.
+- How Mackenzie Calhoun of the Star Trek: New Frontier series by Peter David got his facial scar: self-cauterization while seriously injured and lying alone in the desert with a laser welder.

 - In A Song of Ice and Fire, Victorion Greyjoy has to have his hand cauterized by a red priest to save him from blood poisoning.
 However, this priest worships a god of fire and has received a power boost due to dragons reemerging from extinction, and as a result, Victorion's arm becomes superhumanly strong.

 - Happens a few times in Barbara Hambly's Sun Wolf and Starhawk books, usually after nuuwa attacks.
 And then, there's Sun Wolf gouging out his own eye and cauterizing the socket in The Ladies of Mandrigyn.